-In the first graphic below, the top plot is being measured.
-This is identified by its plot handle being highlighted by a box in the plot's color.
+In the first graphic below, the bottom plot is being measured.
+This is identified by its plot handle being highlighted in the plot's color.
 The Signal Snap arrows in the next column are also the same color as the plot and the marker column displays the selected plot's identifier.
 These items will change to identify the active plot.

 After pressing the space bar, the other plot value is displayed while moving the mouse.